 Susmita Bose is a Professor, School of Mechanical and Materials Engineering, and an affiliate professor of Chemistry at Washington State University.
 Prof. Bose has interdisciplinary research interests in the areas of chemistry, materials science and engineering, bioengineering and biology, towards bone scaffolds, surface modified implants and drug delivery applications.

-Dr. Bose received the prestigious Presidential Early Career Award for Scientist and Engineers (PECASE, the highest honor given to a young scientist by the US President at the White House) award in 2004 from the National Science Foundation (NSF), for which the CAREER award was given in 2002.
-Dr. Bose was named as a “Kavli fellow” by the National Academy of the Sciences.
-In 2009, she received the prestigious (ACerS) Schwartzwalder-Professional Achievement in Ceramic Engineering (PACE) Award from The American Ceramic Society.
+Dr. Bose received the prestigious Presidential Early Career Award for Scientists and Engineers (PECASE, the award is given by the US President at the White House in Washington, D.C.) in 2004 from the NSF.
+Dr. Bose was named as a “Kavli fellow” by the National Academy of Sciences.
+In 2009, she received the prestigious Schwartzwalder-Professional Achievement in Ceramic Engineering (PACE) and in 2014 Richard M. Fulrath Awards from The American Ceramic Society.

 Dr. Bose is an editorial board member for several international journals including Acta Biomaterialia, Journal of the American Ceramic Society (AE), and Additive Manufacturing.
 In 2008 and 2014 she served as a Visiting Professor at the School of Engineering and Applied Sciences at Harvard University, Cambridge, MA.
 She has supervised over 30 graduate students for their MS and Ph.D. degrees in various disciplines who are currently in academia, national lab and industries.
 She has published over 200 technical papers.